-On September 23, 2021, the Board of Directors authorized a share repurchase program under which the Company is authorized to repurchase its own ordinary shares in the form of ADS with an aggregate value of up to US\$15 million during the next twelve-month period (the "Program").
+On November 18, 2022, the Board of Directors authorized a share repurchase program under which the Company is authorized to repurchase its own ordinary shares in the form of ADS with an aggregate value of up to US\$5 million during the next twelve-month period (the "Program").
 Pursuant to the Program, share purchases will be made by the Company from time to time through the open market and in privately negotiated transactions at prevailing market prices, depending on the market conditions and other considerations.
 The share repurchases will be carried out in a manner in compliance with Rule 10b-18 and/or Rule 10b5-1 under the U.S. Securities Exchange Act of 1934, as amended, so as to qualify for the safe harbor provided therein.

-The following table summarizes the details of the repurchases made in accordance with the Program as of the date of this annual report.
+The following table summarizes the details of the repurchases made in accordance with the Program during the year ended February 28, 2023.